Uniform Local Tabularity in Intuitionistic Logic: Preliminaries and basic theory

 The following is all well-known and provides the algebraic translation of the above properties:

-\begin{proposition} The following holds for $L$ a superintuitionistic logic: \begin{enumerate} \item $L$ is locally tabular if and only if $\mathsf{Alg}(L)$ is locally finite. \item $L$ is $n$-uniform if and only if $\mathsf{Alg}(L)$ is $n$-uniformly finite. \item $L$ is of finite depth $k$ if and only if whenever $P\Vdash L$ is a poset, then $P$ is of depth at most $k$. \item $L$ is tabular if and only if $\mathsf{Alg}(L)$ is finitely generated. \end{enumerate} Moreover, the following inclusions hold between classes of Heyting algebras:
+\begin{proposition} The following holds for $L$ a superintuitionistic logic: \begin{enumerate} \item $L$ is locally tabular if and only if $\mathsf{Alg}(L)$ is locally finite. \item $L$ is $n$-uniform if and only if $\mathsf{Alg}(L)$ is $n$-uniformly finite. \item $L$ is of finite depth $k$ if and only if whenever $P\Vdash L$ is a poset, then $P$ is of depth at most $k$, if and only if $L$ contains the formula $\mathsf{bd}_{k}$, defined recursively by:

+\item $L$ is tabular if and only if $\mathsf{Alg}(L)$ is finitely generated as a variety (i.e., it is the least variety containing a given finite algebra). \end{enumerate} Moreover, the following inclusions hold between classes of Heyting algebras:

 \end{proposition} \begin{proof} The equivalences of (1-3) are easy to prove.
 We concentrate on the inclusions. $\mathsf{Tab}\subseteq \mathsf{FDep}$, since each finite poset $P$ satisfies $\mathsf{bd}_{k}$ where $k$ is its height; the fact that $\mathsf{FDep}\subseteq \mathsf{ULTab}$ was shown by Shehtman \cite{Shehtman2016}, and amounts to the fact that for posets of finite depth, there is a uniform bound for how complex $n$-bisimulation can be; the fact that $\mathsf{ULTab}\subseteq \mathsf{LTab}$ is obvious. \end{proof}